-Cash and cash equivalents - Cash and cash equivalents include all cash balances and highly liquid short-term instruments with an original maturity of three months or less when acquired.
+Cash equivalents - Cash equivalents include all highly liquid short-term instruments with an original maturity of three months or less when acquired.

 Investments - The Organization reports investments at their fair values and reflects any gains or losses in the consolidated statements of activities.
-Gains and losses are considered unrestricted unless restricted by donor stipulation or law.
+Gains and losses are recorded without donor restrictions unless restricted by donor stipulation or law.